 Bowel surgery and diagnostic procedures such as colonoscopy carry inherent risks — but they also carry a duty to be performed to the standard of a reasonably competent surgeon or endoscopist.
 Bowel perforation, missed perforation causing peritonitis, and anastomotic leak are among the most serious complications in abdominal surgery.
 When these result from a failure below the required standard — or are not recognised and treated in time — serious and sometimes life-threatening harm can result.

-Negligent colonoscopy and bowel perforation
+When is colonoscopy and bowel perforation negligent?

 Colonoscopy — a procedure in which a flexible camera is passed through the bowel — carries a risk of perforation of approximately 1 in 1,000.
 Where perforation occurs due to excessive force, poor technique, or failure to recognise that the bowel wall has been breached, a claim may succeed if the perforation fell below the standard of a competent endoscopist.